soeren-nielsen/sap-cloud-Integration-exercises/exercise-7-xml-mapping-and-transformation/README.md

 # Exercise: XML Mapping Using Graphical or XSLT Mapping

 **Description:**
-In this exercise, participants will learn how to map an input XML structure to a desired output XML structure using either graphical mapping or XSLT mapping in SAP Cloud Integration.
+Learn how to map an input XML structure to a desired output XML structure using either graphical mapping or XSLT mapping in SAP Cloud Integration.

 ### Steps:
 1. **Set Up Integration Flow:**